tsupinie/autumnplot-gl/docs/classes/Hodographs.md

 # Class: Hodographs\<MapType\>

-A class representing a a field of hodograph plots
+A class representing a field of hodograph plots

 ## Extends